Kyuichi Tokuda: Biography

 The JCP's Fourth Congress selected Tokuda to serve as Secretary General.
-After World War II, he was elected to the House of Representatives in the general election of 1946 along with his cousin, Senzo Nosaka, who had returned from the Republic of China.
+After World War II, he was elected to the House of Representatives in the general election of 1946 along with his cousin, Sanzo Nosaka, who had returned from the Republic of China.
 In the same year he married his cousin Kosaku's widow, Tatsu Tokuda (formerly known as Kanehara).
 Tokuda was involved in the 1947 general strike and in 1948, he survived an assassination attempt by a dynamite-laden soda bottle thrown at his feet while he was giving a speech.
 By 1950, he was considered the second-in-command of the JCP and a key supporter of party leader Sanzo Nosaka; in the same year his party split internally following criticism by the Comiform.
 Along with other JCP leaders, he was purged from public office and politics under the Allied occupation.
 In October of the same year he defected to the PRC from the port of Osaka and organized the Peking Organization.
 Tokuda would continue to make decisions on the party's general policy from his exile.
 During his last years in China, he led a "mainstream" faction of the JCP and organized violent operations in Japan through the underground "Free Japan Radio".
 He died in Beijing and his death was not made public until 1955.
 A memorial service for Tokuda was held in Beijing on September 13 of the same year, which was attended by 30,000 people.

 In the opening session of the 20th Party Congress of the Communist Party of the Soviet Union, on 14 February 1956, Nikita Khrushchev asked delegates to rise in honour of the Communist leaders who had died since the last congress - and named Kyuichi Tokuda, whose name was nearly unknown in the Soviet Union, on equal terms with the recently deceased Joseph Stalin.
 That was a clear and deliberate insult to Stalin, and it served as a preliminary to Khrushchev's speech later in the same conference in which he strongly denounced Stalin's "Cult of Personality".